‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 ‘Tsk.
 Teasing cow.’

-A blur burst out of the manhole at the centre of the intersection.
-It rose high in the air before coming down with an impact that cracked concrete.
-The monster was a canine, and slightly larger than the SUV that it took to urinating on.
-With its pointy ears, lean physique, and thin, curled tail, it resembled a pariah dog, only its fur looked wrong.
+Ralphie was about to climb down and get herself a can of Super Cola from one of the roadside stalls when something exploded out of the manhole at the centre of the intersection.
+The blur rose high in the air before coming down with an impact that cracked concrete.
+It was a canine—a big one, larger even than the SUV beside it (which it immediately urinated on).
+With its pointy ears, lean physique, and thin, curled tail, it kind of resembled the stray pariah dogs Ralphie sometimes caught eating the rubbish in her bin bags, only its fur looked wrong.
 The yellowish white hair seemed to be clumped into hundreds of spikes running along its body.
-When people started shrieking, the spikes went erect, and Ralphie realised they weren’t made of hair at all: the monster was coated in fangs.
-The Canine growled and barked and whirled on everyone.
+When people started shrieking, the spikes went erect, and she realised they weren’t made of hair at all—the monster was coated in fangs.
+The Canine whirled round and round, its all-red eyes wide with alarm as hundreds of people abandoned their vehicles and takeaway espressos to get away from it.
+It started to whine, then growl, then bark at the fleeing masses.
+It was far shriller than she would have expected from a beast of its size, and strangely enough, its mouth looked to be completely toothless.

-Having become sluggish in the warmth of the summer sun, Ralphie shook herself awake.
-Then she summoned the Wooden Sword from Kingdom Hearts.
-The toy weapon manifested in her palm, and she clenched hold.
+She summoned the Wooden Sword from Kingdom Hearts; the crude toy weapon manifested itself in her palm, and she clenched hold.
 Just like that, she was in the zone.
 ‘Game on.’

 She leapt from the traffic light as those below bolted in the opposite direction.
-Landing on her feet, she felt her powered armour absorb the fall.
+Landing on her feet, she felt her exoskeleton absorb the fall.

-Behind her, Kazé shouted: ‘Gamer Girl!
+Kazé was shouting behind her: ‘Gamer Girl!
 What are you doing?!’

 ‘Saving the day!’ said Ralphie over her shoulder.

 The Canine bounded towards her.
-She ran to meet it, coming within inches of its toothless mouth—and swung her sword into its head.
-The blow sent the monster crashing into the SUV with a yelp.
-Several teeth on its cheek fractured and fell away.
+She ran to meet it, coming within inches of its gummy mouth—and then swung her sword into its head.
+The blow sent the monster crashing into a van with a yelp.
+Several teeth on its cheek fractured and fell off.

 Ralphie gazed at her sword arm, flexed it.
 ‘I’m…strong.
 Oh man!
 Being a superhuman is aweso—‘

 Her energy shields activated upon impact, golden electricity sheathing her body as she flew through the air.
-A burger stand broke her fall, crumpled against her titanium alloy chassis.
-The beast was up and pouncing on her before she could shake the lettuce out of her hair.
+A hot dog stand broke her fall, crumpled against her titanium alloy chassis.
+The monster was up and pouncing on her before she could shake the lettuce out of her hair.

-A whooshing gust of wind threw the monster into a tour bus.
-Car alarms blared.
-Kazé appeared and pulled her up; the girl was clutching her electric fan by its pistol-like grip.
+A whooshing gust of wind threw it into a double-decker Super City tour bus.
+Car alarms blared everywhere.
+Kazé appeared and pulled Ralphie up; the girl was clutching her electric fan by its pistol-like grip.

 ‘Are you okay?’ said Kazé.
 ‘Did I get it?
 Is it hurt?
 Oh no, it looks angrier!’